-Note: Ticket is already sold out as of December, 2016 (if you are reading this in 2017 for 2018 or thereafter, you may have a chance.
+Note: Ticket is to be sold in Nov usually.
+It is already sold out as of December, 2018 (if you are reading this in 2019 for 2020 or thereafter, you may have a chance.
 Go quick and find out on the official website )

 (You can see the fire work for free if you are lucky.
 Check out Kasai Rinkai Park below)

 One cool spot you want to be is Kasai Rinkai Park.
 Unlike many other places, it is a 700 JPY entry.
 You can even see fireworks of Tokyo Disney resorts.